neulab/tranx-study/README.md

 ## Instructions
+The goal of the user study is to understand how a code generation and retrieval plugin in IDE could affect the development.

-We provision Linux desktop with PyCharm IDE, required Python environment for all the tasks and a Google Chrome browser installed (although not encouraged to use unless absolutely necessary).
+We provision Linux desktop with PyCharm IDE, required Python environment for all the tasks and a Google Chrome browser installed.

+Note that the plugin will be available for you to use only on part of your assigned tasks for controlled study.
+The plugin is not perfect, so try to use the plugin when you have a question, but feel free to use the web browser if the plugin is not helpful.

 To setup and perform the user study, please follow the below steps to start a VM pre-provisioned with required environments and use PyCharm IDE.

 ### 1. Installation and Startup